ducngg/v7/README.md

 Phrases are categorized based on the number of words inside.

-*Note: The statistics provided are derived under optimal conditions, assuming the user inputs only consonants and tones, and the target phrase is both in the dictionary and appear in the most 9 accurate predictions.*
+*Note: The statistics provided are derived under optimal conditions, assuming the user inputs only consonants and tones, and the target phrase is both in the dictionary and appear in the top 9 predictions.*

 | Phrase length | Number of phrases | Keystrokes reduced<br>(± 1 std) | Speed improvement<br>(± 1 std)|
 |-|-|-|-|